 Oberursel, January 4, 2016.
-Pain medicine care close to home is a pious wish in Germany.
-At the “National Pain Care Forum” on November 12, 2015 in Berlin, patient representatives, pain experts and representatives of the German Association of General Practitioners called for graduated, outpatient, freelance care with a sufficient number of pain doctors, clearly defined interfaces and systematic needs planning.
+Local pain management services remain a pious hope in Germany.
+At the "National Pain Management Forum" on November 12, 2015, in Berlin, patient representatives, pain experts, and representatives of the German Association of General Practitioners called for a tiered, outpatient, freelance care system with a sufficient number of pain specialists, clearly defined interfaces, and systematic needs assessment.

-“The care in Germany is completely inadequate for the more than 2.8 million patients with severe pain.
-There are black holes in countless regions where there is no adequate care,” stated Birgitta Gibson, Vice President of the German Pain League (DSL).
-Significantly more pain doctors and a better geographical distribution of therapeutic offerings are needed: “Pain doctors must be accessible close to home and not 20 or more kilometers away.
-Some pain patients today are expected to drive 200 kilometers.
-That does not work like this."
+“For the more than 2.8 million patients suffering from severe pain, the care provided in Germany is completely inadequate.
+There are countless black holes in countless regions where no adequate care is available,” stated Birgitta Gibson, Vice President of the German Pain League (DSL).
+Significantly more pain specialists and a better geographical distribution of therapeutic services are needed: “Pain specialists must be accessible close to patients’ homes, not 20 kilometers or more away.
+Some pain patients are currently expected to travel 200 kilometers.
+This is unacceptable.”

 Organization, coordination, creating structures

-Reality shows that today it is not even possible to speak of a functioning supply management system, says Prof. Dr. Bertram Häussler, head of the IGES Institute.
-This was demonstrated by the low referral rates and the large number of untreated patients.
-“Whether a patient is referred to the right address depends on the extent to which the individual family doctor or specialist is informed about pain medicine offers and how seriously they take them.”
-Prof. Dr. Hartmut Göbel, head of the Kiel Pain Clinic, shared this experience: “Undercare does not arise from a lack of treatment options.
-It arises from a lack of coordination and networking of therapy offers!”
-From his point of view, it would be helpful to have a local contact point where all information about previous diagnoses and therapies is centrally bundled.
-This must also coordinate the progress and success monitoring and adapt the treatment individually.
-“This interface should be as close to home as possible.
-It should be networked with national competence centers.
-These tasks also require a specialist in pain medicine with highly specialized qualifications.”
+The reality shows that we are still far from having a functioning healthcare system, according to Prof. Dr. Bertram Häussler, head of the IGES Institute.
+This is evidenced by the low referral rates and the large number of untreated patients.
+"Whether a patient is referred to the right place depends on how well-informed the individual general practitioner or specialist is about pain management services and how seriously they take them."
+Prof. Dr. Hartmut Göbel, head of the Kiel Pain Clinic, shared this experience: "Under-provision of care doesn't arise from a lack of treatment options.
+It arises from a lack of coordination and networking of treatment services!"
+In his view, a local contact point where all information about previous diagnoses and treatments is centrally compiled would be helpful.
+This point of contact must also coordinate the monitoring of progress and success and tailor treatment to the individual patient.
+"This interface should be located as close to the patient's home as possible.
+It should be networked with supraregional centers of excellence.
+These tasks also require a specialist in pain medicine with highly specialized qualifications."

-According to Dr. For Silvia Maurer, Vice President of the DGS, this point of criticism affects specialist areas such as psychotherapy in two respects: “The distinction between psychological and medical psychotherapists is difficult to understand.
-Among the latter, it is difficult or impossible for a patient to find out who works with pain patients because there is no adequate term for it.”
-It is different for psychological psychotherapists, who can undergo further training from the German Society for Psychological Pain Therapy and Research (DGPSF).
-“These pain psychologists could be found for the patient through the DGPSF - but there are only 265 of them in the whole of Germany.
-In Rhineland-Palatinate, for example, there are 26 - and they are only allowed to treat adult patients.
-That’s just not enough.”
+According to Dr. Silvia Maurer, Vice President of the German Pain Society (DGS), this criticism affects fields like psychotherapy in two ways: “The distinction between psychological and medical psychotherapists is already difficult to understand.
+Patients often struggle to identify who works with pain patients, as there is no adequate term for it.”
+The situation is different with psychological psychotherapists who can complete advanced training offered by the German Society for Psychological Pain Therapy and Research (DGPSF).
+“While patients could find these pain psychologists through the DGPSF, there are only 265 of them in all of Germany.
+In Rhineland-Palatinate, for example, there are only 26 – and they are only authorized to treat adult patients.
+That is simply not enough.”

 Deficits at all levels of care